HRI-EU/ToolBOSCore/doc/ToolBOSCore/Concepts/Terminology.md

     This is the *canonical path* of the package.

-### Package

-  - An instance of the High-Level Package API, f.i.
-"AbstractPackage" and all its subclasses if no disambiguation is needed.

-  - Instances of sub-classes shall be named:
-    * bstpkg (for instances of class BSTPackage)
-    * debpkg (for instances of class DebianPackage)

 ### Package URL

   - Extended version, also O.S. distribution packages and/or specific SITs can be referenced, e.g.:

-    * `sit://Libraries/Serialize/3.0`
+    * `sit://DevelomentTools/ToolBOSCore/4.0`
     * `deb://binutils`
     * `rpm://gcc'

 ### Package name

-  - only the name of a package, e.g.:
+  - only the name-part of a package, e.g.:

-    * Serialize
+    * ToolBOSCore
     * gcc

 ### Package version

   - major.minor version of package, e.g.: 3.0

+### Package full version

+  - full allowed version string (see install conventions), e.g.:

+    * 3.0
+    * 3.0.42
+    * 3.0.42-experimental

 ### Package category